aditya-rajagopal/zfracture/README.md

 The following is the list of features that the engine has and is planned.
 More will be added as time goes on.

 ## Features TODO:
+- [ ] Virtual File System
+    - [ ] Create a specification for the virtual file system.
+    - [ ] Create a schema for how folders and files are stored and how to access them using a name.
+    - [ ] Create a virtual file system that can be used to load assets from a directory
+- [ ] Assets should be imported by a sepearate child process that is run by the engine in editor mode.
+    - The engine itself will only import assets using the engine formats.
+    - The engine will watch files for changes while in debug mode and reload them if they change.
+    - The importer process will watch the assets directory for all changes and update the binary files in the appropriate place
+        - The location of the binary and which asset blob stores it is defined in the meta file assocaited with the asset
 - [ ] Unified asset management system once the types of resources are defined
 - [ ] Create a command buffer like structure that could accept commands to execute over many frames or defer execution to future frames
 - [ ] Fracture Structure Definiton